 How about allowing applications the ability to use your advertising information for their purposes?
 Yes this is another setting “Let apps use my advertising ID for experiences across apps”.
 How about websites knowing your location without your permission so that they can focus local advertising to you?
 How about third party applications knowing who you call?
 These are just some of the things that are turned on by default.

 So is there a way that we can use Windows 10 and stop all of this from happening?
 Yes.
-All you need to do is know is turn these features off as soon as you install Windows 10.
+All you need to do is turn these features off as soon as you install Windows 10.
 To do this, you would just click on your Start button in the lower left hand corner and then choose Settings.
 Once the Setting Window appears, choose Privacy.
 Once you are in the Privacy Windows, you will see things on the left hand side like General, Location, Camera, and many other settings.

 Start with clicking on General and choosing which option you want to allow or deny.
 Continue down the entire list on the left hand side until you have changed your Windows 10 Privacy settings.
 If you are not 100% sure that you want a setting enabled, then turn it off and look the setting up on your favorite internet search engine.
 Make sure you understand who is getting your information and what they are doing with it.